 Surprises leave candidates dissatisfied about the process, creating an opportunity for a dissatisfied worker to gain a negative perception of your organization, which will affect your brand’s reputation.
 When 11% of candidates won’t accept a position with a company that has a bad reputation, avoiding surprises in the hiring phase is crucial to attracting talented candidates.

-4. Be prepared to haggle!
+4. Be prepared to be competitive

 Starting hourly rates can change rapidly, especially for high-demand or niche roles.
 If you’ve found a gap in the rate data you’ve gathered and your budget, make adjustments if you can.
 Just because you paid a certain number for the same role in the past, it doesn’t mean you will still find talent at that price.
 If your organization is not prepared to present a competitive offer, you may wind up with your second or third choice instead of your first.